 police officers in today's society are realistically involved in many interpersonal service functions for which traditional police training leaves them unprepared.
-It is further suggested that intervention in family disturbances is one such function in which unskilled police performance may skilled police performance may in fact endanger the policeman and may fail to prevent eventual commission of capital crimes or assault."
+It is further suggested that intervention in family disturbances is one such function in which unskilled police performance may in fact endanger the policeman and may fail to prevent eventual commission of capital crimes or assault."